PINTO0309/MobileNet-SSD-RealSense/README.md

 RaspberryPi3(Raspbian Stretch) or Ubuntu16.04/UbuntuMate + Neural Compute Stick(NCS) + RealSense D435(or USB Camera) + MobileNet-SSD(MobileNetSSD)<br><br>
 Measure the distance to the object with RealSense D435 while performing object detection by MobileNet-SSD(MobileNetSSD) with RaspberryPi 3 boosted with Intel Movidius Neural Compute Stick.<br>
 "USB Camera mode" can not measure the distance, but it operates at high speed.<br>
-And, This is support for MultiGraph and FaceDetection, MultiProcessing, Background transparentation.<br><br>
+And, This is support for MultiGraph and FaceDetection, MultiProcessing, Background transparentation.
+And, This is support for simple clustering function(To prevent thermal runaway).<br><br>
 **【Japanese Article1】 https://qiita.com/PINTO/items/1828f97d95fdda45f57d**<br>
 **【Japanese / English Article2】 https://qiita.com/PINTO/items/40abcf33af3ae7ef579d**<br>
 **【Japanese / English Article3】 https://qiita.com/PINTO/items/190daa4fddfd2a21f959**<br><br>